When Life Throws Your Man Off A Bridge

 Steve, this cute but dork of a guy, is the guy who has completely captured my heart.
 I'll save you from all the bucket reaching mushy stories, but he makes me smile like nobody else can, and I LOVE being the person that can do that for him too.

-We'd planned to both relocate in September 2014 to Cardiff andfinally move in together.
-We were looking at potentially emigrating to New Zealand in 2015 (although if I had my way Australia would have won - give me that sunshine!) and we had a few 'hypothetical' talks about our secluded beach wedding in the Cooke Islands.
+We'd planned to both relocate in September 2014 to Cardiff and finally move in together before emigrating to New Zealand the following year - although if I had my way Australia would have won, give me that sunshine! - and we had a few 'hypothetical' talks about our secluded beach wedding in the Cooke Islands.
 A simple wedding, just him and me, bare feet in the sand, ocean in the background whilst the sun went down.

 One side of his ribs were smashed, his lung was punctured and his spine had separated.
 I later learned his family had been called as the doctors thought that could have been it.